ambreenraheem/portfolio_project/README.md

 # Building a portfolio

 We will use MkDocs for building a portfolio.
-MkDocs is a static site generator geared towards project documents.
+MkDocs is a static site generator designed for project documentation.
 It is written in Python and uses the Jinja2 templating engine.
 Mkdocs is easy to use and has a lot of features that make it a good choice for a portfolio.

 #### For full documentation, visit [mkdocs.org](https://www.mkdocs.org).